About Turning Out

 About Eric Webb

-You can find more of my work here and you can talk to me here.
+You can find more of my work here, and you can talk to me here.

 Why subscribe?

 If you like what I’m writing and want to see where it goes, please subscribe!
-Turning Out will deliver a new post to your inbox every week.
+Turning Out will deliver a new post to your inbox every Tuesday.

 Also … tell a friend.